HMS Revenge (1892): Construction

 Revenge was the ninth ship of her name to serve in the Royal Navy and was ordered under the Naval Defence Act Programme of 1889.
 The ship was laid down by Palmers Shipbuilding and Iron Company at their shipyard in Jarrow in Tyne and Wear, England, on 12 February 1891.
 She was floated out of the drydock on 3 November 1892, and completed on 22 March 1894 at a cost of £954,825.

 Operational history

 1892-1896

-Upon completion, Revenge was placed in reserve at Portsmouth.
-Almost two years later, she mobilised there on 14 January 1896 as flagship of the Particular Service Squadron, soon renamed the Flying Squadron, which was formed in response to rising tensions in Europe following the Jameson Raid and Germany's Kaiser Wilhelm II's telegram of support to the Boer government.
+The Revenge was immortalised in the painting "The Revenge leaving Jarrow" by Niels Moeller Lund which “managed to give picturesqueness to such a strictly utilitarian place as the Jarrow works”.
+Upon completion, she was placed in reserve at Portsmouth where almost two years later, she mobilised on 14 January 1896 as flagship of the Particular Service Squadron, soon renamed the Flying Squadron, which was formed in response to rising tensions in Europe following the Jameson Raid and Germany's Kaiser Wilhelm II's telegram of support to the Boer government.
 The squadron was briefly attached to the Mediterranean Fleet in the middle of the year.
 When it was disbanded on 5 November, Revenge relieved the battleship HMS Trafalgar as the flagship of the second-in-command of the Mediterranean Fleet.